yarkhinephyo/15-445-database-systems-notes/08 - Tree Indexes.md

 **Optimizations**

-<u>Prefix compression</u> - Since sorted keys have similar prefixes (near them), store the common prefixes once and unique suffices for each key.
+<ins>Prefix compression</ins> - Since sorted keys have similar prefixes (near them), store the common prefixes once and unique suffices for each key.

-<u>Suffix truncation</u> - Inner nodes do not need entire key.
+<ins>Suffix truncation</ins> - Inner nodes do not need entire key.
 Only store a minimum prefix at inner nodes to correct route queries to the right leaf node.

-<u>Bulk insert</u> - Build a B+Tree by sorting the keys and building the index from bottom up (Instead of adding keys one by one from the top).
+<ins>Bulk insert</ins> - Build a B+Tree by sorting the keys and building the index from bottom up (Instead of adding keys one by one from the top).
 This is the fastest way to build a tree.

-<u>Pointer swizzling</u> - Normally, the nodes use page_ids to reference other nodes.
+<ins>Pointer swizzling</ins> - Normally, the nodes use page_ids to reference other nodes.
 Buffer pool manager provides the memory location of the page.
 If pages are pinned in memory, raw pointers can be stored instead of page_ids.
 No need to go through the buffer pool manager anymore.